cognusion/chanmux/README.md

 ## Benchmarks

+Benchmarking 1thousand and 1million muxed channels (prefix _*_) compared to the static methods of raw channel iteration (prefix _-_) and raw channel iteration using Waitgroups (prefix _^_) shows that the mux outscales raw channel iteration, and isn't too shabby vs. the similar using WaitGroups.

-There are some other ways of doing this, that I've since found, using reflection (See ReflectSelect), or more goros (See GoSelect).
+There are some other ways of doing this, that I've since found (prefix _+_ below), using reflection (See ReflectSelect), or more goros (See GoSelect).
 I added some benchmarks for those (sourced elsewhere, see source for attribution) and ChanMux is still much much faster (ChanMux1k is roughly the scale that the others are tested at), and more dynamic regardless.